AfrikaBurn/TMI/README.md

 # TMI - Tribe Mobilisation Infrastructure

->This is a container project for the TMI ecosystem documentation and sourcecode as a whole.
-The various subprojects may be checked individually out using the links in the sections below.
+>This is a container project for the TMI ecosystem documentation and source code as a whole.
+The various subprojects may be checked out individually as per the project links in the sections below.

 ![Ecosystem structure](./docs/ecosystem.svg)